slowernews/wisdom-tldr/README.md

 > *'Taking a fence down without knowing why is there.'*

 > *'There are no smart people or stupid people, just people being smart or being stupid.
 Being smart means thinking things through - trying to find the real answer, not the first answer.
 Being stupid means avoiding thinking by jumping to conclusions.
-Jumping to a conclusion is like quitting a game: you lose by default.That’s why saying “I don’t know” is usually smart, because it’s refusing to jump to a conclusion.
+Jumping to a conclusion is like quitting a game: you lose by default.That’s why saying «I don’t know» is usually smart, because it’s refusing to jump to a conclusion.
 So when someone says «They are so stupid!» - it means they’ve stopped thinking.'*